 But just because I love reading books, I’m not going to hold back and only show you why reading books is the only solution.

-I’ll also talk about the subtle problems that occur when you read so much.
+I’ll also elaborate on the subtle problems that occur when you read so much.

 Alrighty, so without further ado, let’s get started!